- Mental Health & Wellbeing Strategy

 Host an R U OK?
 Day staff team event

-The University encourages staff to take the time to connect with colleagues by hosting a morning or afternoon tea within your Unit/School and ask, 'Are you ok?'
+The University encourages staff to take the time to connect with colleagues by hosting a morning or afternoon tea within your Unit/School and asking, 'Are you ok?'

 To support these conversations, Work, Health and Safety have sponsored a limited number of FREE RU OK?
 Day staff packs.
-Packs contain an assortment of bagels, fresh fruit and yogurt, slices, as well as a chocolate mindfulness kit, and useful mental health and wellbeing resources.
+Packs contain an assortment of savory bites, fresh fruit, slices and other treats, as well as a chocolate mindfulness kit, and useful mental health and wellbeing resources.
+Packs are offered as a contribution; additional catering may be required for teams greater than 10 persons.

 RU OK?
-Day Staff Packs will be provided to the first 10 teams per campus, to register their morning/afternoon tea.
-To register for a pack, please email Jess Nour and register your RU OK Day Staff morning tea.
+Day Staff Packs will be provided to the first 10 teams per campus, to register their morning/afternoon tea event.
+To register for a pack, please email Jonathan Lee by 30 August.
+Please use the subject heading R U OK?
+Staff Pack.

 RU OK?
 Day – Extended Promotion

-From the second Thursday in September, 14 September (official RU OK?
-Day) and for the second Thursday of October, November and December, we invite you to 'keep the conversation going'.
+On the second Thursday of each month, we have partnered with Western Food Services to invite you to ‘keep the conversation going’.
 Check in with a friend, peer, colleague and take them for a cuppa and we will buy their cuppa for you, with our buy one get one free RU OK?
 Day cuppa* promotion.

-*Valid for one regular cup of coffee/tea at participating Western Food Service outlets.
+The offer is valid for one regular cup of coffee/tea at the following participating Western Food Service outlets:

 Useful Tips for asking 'R U OK'?